blinkbitcoin/charts/charts/lnd/README-backup.md

 ### Backup Image

 The backup service uses a separate image from the LND sidecar.
 The image is available online at `us.gcr.io/galoy-org/lnd-backup`.

+**Security Features:**
+- No shell access (shell binaries removed for security)
+- Minimal attack surface with only required runtime dependencies

 Configure it in your values file:

 ```yaml
 backupImage: